sonic-net/SONiC/doc/xrcvd/Interface-Link-bring-up-sequence-on-sff-modules.md

 1. Presently in SONiC, for SFF compliant modules (100G/40G), there is no synchronization between enabling Tx of optical module and enabling ASIC (NPU/PHY) Tx which may cause link instability during administrative interface enable “config interface startup Ethernet” configuration and bootup scenarios.

-2. During administrative interface disable “config interface shutdown Ethernet”, only the ASIC(NPU) Tx is disabled and not the opticcal module Tx/laser.
+2. During administrative interface disable “config interface shutdown Ethernet”, only the ASIC(NPU) Tx is disabled and not the optical module Tx/laser.
       This will lead to power wastage, un-necessary fan power consumption to keep the module temperature in operating range, and potential lab hazard when the port is shut off but the laser is still on.

 # Background